astronomer/docs/learn/custom-xcom-backends-tutorial.md

             return output
     ```

     The code above defines a class called `GCSXComBackendJSON`.
-The class has two methods: `.serialize_value()` defines how the `value` that is pushed to XComs from an Airflow task is handled, while `.deserialize_value()` contains the logic to retrieve information from the XComs backend.
+The class has two methods: `.serialize_value()` defines how the `value` that is pushed to XCom from an Airflow task is handled, while `.deserialize_value()` contains the logic to retrieve information from the XCom backend.

     The `.serialize_value()` method accomplishes the following:

     - Instantiates an [`GCSHook`](https://registry.astronomer.io/providers/google/modules/gcshook) using the `gcs_xcom_backend_conn` connection that was defined in [Step 3](#step-3-create-a-connection).
     - Creates a unique `filename` using the [`uuid` package](https://docs.python.org/3/library/uuid.html).
     - Uses the `run_id` and `task_id` from the Airflow context to define the `gs_key` under which the file will be saved in the GCS bucket.
-    - Writes the `value` that is being pushed to XComs to a JSON file.
+    - Writes the `value` that is being pushed to XCom to a JSON file.
     - Uploads the JSON file to the bucket.
     - Creates a `reference_string` using the `gs_key` that is written to the Airflow metadata database as a regular XCom.

     The `.deserialize_value()` method:

-    - Retrieves the `reference_string` for a given entry (`result`) from the Airflow metadata database using regular XComs.
+    - Retrieves the `reference_string` for a given entry (`result`) from the Airflow metadata database using regular XCom.
     - Downloads the JSON file at the `gs_key` contained in the `reference_string`.
     - Retrieves the information from the JSON file.